projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 where the virtio backend service (VBS) is located.
 Although different in BE drivers, both VBS-U and VBS-K share the same FE drivers.
-The reason behind the two virtio implementations is to meet the requirement of supporting a large amount of diverse I/O devices in ACRN project.
+The reason behind the two virtio implementations is to meet the requirement of supporting a large number of diverse I/O devices in ACRN project.

 When developing a virtio BE device driver, the device owner should choose carefully between the VBS-U and VBS-K. Generally VBS-U targets